Watcher (angel): Good watchers in Daniel

 Lutheran Protestant reformer Johann Wigand viewed the watcher in Nebuchadnezzar's dream as either God himself, or the Son of God.
-He promoted Trinitarian thinking by linking verse 17 ("This matter is by the decree of the watchers") with verse 24 ("this is the decree of the Most High").
+He promoted Trinitarian thinking by linking verse ("The sentence is rendered by decree of the watchers") with verse ("this is the interpretation, O king, and it is a decree of the Most High that has come upon my lord the king:").